Gangler's Lodges and Outposts

 Over 4,200 square feet, the Lodge's grand interior combines comfortable lounge areas with recreation—a pool table, card table, ping-pong table, fly-tying table, computer, free Wi-Fi, DVD library, and the rustic Timberwolf bar—a full service, bar/lounge area..

 The Lodge accommodates up to 24 guests per week in a warm, intimate setting, with personalized attention to every facet of your trip.
-Delicious meals and hors d’oeuvres and dietary restrictions can be accommodated.
+Delicious meals and appetizers.
+Dietary restrictions can be accommodated.
 (Alcohol is not included.)
 The staff ratio is 1:1.

 Other activities include nature walks, hiking, and wildlife exploration (bear, moose, wolf, otter, eagle, osprey, and much more).
 For an additional fee, join a hunting safari or charter a trip to the Barrenlands to see caribou and muskox.

 You’ll need to stay overnight in Winnipeg.
+The hotel night is not included in the package.
 (Usually, no overnight in Winnipeg is required for the return trip.)
-You'll depart early Saturday morning in the private charter from Winnipeg, Manitoba, to North Seal River Lodge—Gangler's main lodge, a 2-hour and 30-minute flight.
+You'll depart at 5:30 a.m. on a private charter from Winnipeg to North Seal River Lodge, Gangler's main lodge.
+After a short fuel stop in Thompson, you'll arrive at the Lodge's about 9:00 a.m.
 The Lodge's 5,400-foot airstrip is right behind the Lodge.
-If you're staying at the main lodge, you'll enjoy lunch and then be out on the lake fishing before noon.
+If you're staying at the main lodge, you'll enjoy breakfast and then be out on the lake fishing before noon.
 If you're staying at an Outpost, you're only a short floatplane trip away to your respective camps.

 2019 USD Rates